 Aluminum Ornamental Fence

 Unlike wood and wrought iron, you’re more likely to see an advertisement for aluminum, ornamental fencing.
 That’s because wood and wrought iron are presumed to be ornamental by nature whereas, until recently, homeowners who wanted an ornamental fence wouldn’t have considered aluminum an option.
 Aluminum is too lightweight to meet many fencing needs, but ever-improving aluminum alloys add extra strength without sacrificing aluminum’s ability to be intricately fabricated.
-Aluminum fences have a high-resistance to corrosion and are essentially to pest-proof.
+Aluminum fences have a high corrosion resistance and are essentially to pest-proof.
 They won’t last as long as wrought iron, but quality aluminum fences will still last many, many years.
-They can be custom designed with any shape, color, or ornamental feature.
+They can be custom-designed with any shape, color, or ornamental feature.

 Fence Finials and Gates

 Fence finials are the decorative tops you see on many fence posts.
 Sometimes they are referred to as fence post caps.
 Naturally, they come in all shapes and sizes.
 Some are more angular and geometric; others are dominated by ornamental ball caps.
 Pointed fence finials will also add an extra measure of security, making the fence harder to scale.
 They can be made from the same material as the fence or a different, ornamental material such as copper.
 Ornamental fences also frequently include elaborate fence gates that can really add a customized look to your fence and your general landscape.